GSS-Cogs/work-env/README.md

 If you want to add pipenv scripts (sorta like a bash alias, but unique to the virtual env) you can add them in `./convenience/scripts.sh`.
 As an example I added a `csvlint` command that'll just work out of the box (no other installs or setup necessary).

 If you want to be more clever than that, you can add python scripts to `./convenience/python/<scrip-name>` and make them callable on the command line via the prior comment on scripts.
+Again I've added an example.

 If you're trying to do anything more heavy than running a docker container or a few scripts, this is probably not the right avenue.